 According to Harvard Health, the average adult should stretch every major muscle and tendon group at least two to three times a week.
 Additionally, you should do your best to hold each stretch for a total time of 60 seconds.
 For example, if you are stretching the hamstring on your left leg and you can only hold it for 15 seconds, take a rest and then repeat that 3 more times for a total of 60 seconds.
 Then repeat for the other leg and expand this technique across all major muscle groups.

 However, you may want to make adjustments to your stretching routine based on your activity.
-Dancers, for example, will need to be far more flexible than a body builder.
+Dancers, for example, will need to be far more flexible than a bodybuilder.

 According to the National Health Service in the UK, think of your muscles like a spring.
 When you want a spring to generate power, you compress it then you let it go.
 But what happens when you stretch a spring out too far?
 It loses its ability to generate as much power.

 This analogy demonstrates the potential downside of stretching too much or at the wrong times.
 Because just like springs, if you stretch your muscles too much, you sacrifice some of the elastic nature of your muscles that allow them to contract and extend to create power.
-The key takeaway here is that athletes who are runners or play in an explosive sport, you may not want to stretch as often as, say, a dancer, or even at the same time as a dancer (prior to performance).
+The key takeaway here is that athletes who are runners or play an explosive sport, may not want to stretch as often as, say, a dancer, or even at the same time as a dancer (prior to performance).

 How does stretching prior to exercise impact performance?

-This study found that stretching before a performance does weaken your muscle and reduce power ever so slightly.
+This study found that stretching before performance does weaken your muscle and reduce power ever so slightly.
 So the answer to “When is the best time to stretch?” is that it depends on the subsequent activity.
 For a ballerina, they may need to stretch quite a lot to ensure they are as flexible as possible to pull off all of their moves correctly.
 While the ballerina’s muscles will be weaker, they will perform better.
 On the contrary, a football player needs more power during competitions.
 Coaches often suggest using a different stretching method than the ballerina to ensure they have max power while preventing the potential for a muscle strain.

-However, in another study done – one of the top three largest studies done on the impact of stretching on sports performance – showed little to no evidence supporting the notion that stretching prior to exercise correlated to a reduced risk of injury during intense exercise or competition.
+However, another study – one of the top three largest studies done on the impact of stretching on sports performance – showed little to no evidence supporting the notion that stretching prior to exercise correlated to a reduced risk of injury during intense exercise or competition.

 What causes muscle injuries in intense exercise?

 Exercisers typically injure their muscles when they place their muscles under more stress than they can handle.
-An example of this is picking up and lowering a heavy weight or sustaining a heavy blow to an appendage that pushes the muscle beyond its limits.
+An example of this is picking up and lowering a heavyweight or sustaining a heavy blow to an appendage that pushes the muscle beyond its limits.

 In this case, the muscle isn’t tearing because it wasn’t flexible enough but because it couldn’t support itself while bearing the weight.
-Either that, or the muscle didn’t contract at the right time, causing an over extension.
+Either that or the muscle didn’t contract at the right time, causing an overextension.

 Does stretching reduce soreness at all?

 The short answer here is yes.
-However, according to another study done by Prof Herbert of the Cochrane Library, stretching may not have as big an impact on post exercise soreness as we thought.
+However, according to another study done by Prof Herbert of the Cochrane Library, stretching may not have as big an impact on post-exercise soreness as we thought.

 While the studies performed did demonstrate that stretching before, after, or before and after exercise, did reduce soreness, it “…[did] not produce clinically important reductions in delayed‐onset muscle soreness in healthy adults.”.